sumitmalik51/purviewlab/modules/module15.md

     ![New Scan](../images/module15/M15-T4-img2.png)

- > Note: If the "Test connection" appears to be hanging, click Cancel and re-try.
+ > **Note**: If the "Test connection" appears to be hanging, click Cancel and re-try.
 This may happen if the database has been inactive and deprovisioned.
- > Note: If the "Test connection" fails because of a permissions issue, ensure the earlier steps have been followed to add the Microsoft Purview MSI to the db_owner role.
+If the "Test connection" fails because of a permissions issue, ensure the earlier steps have been followed to add the Microsoft Purview MSI to the db_owner role.

 3. When the list of database tables appears, select our two new tables, **dbo.SourceTest** and **dbo.DestinationTest**.
 All others can be deselected, as they were configured in the previous scan.
 Click **Continue**